benjie91/react-table-wrapper/README.md

 <img src="/docPics/customPaste.png">

-In the demo, Table 3 shows an example of how a custom style could be applied onto a ReactTable's pasted output. <br>
+In the demo, Table 3 shows an example of how a custom style could be applied to a ReactTable's pasted output. <br>
 If cells copied from Table 3 are pasted, the pasted table will have a pink border applied onto it.

 To see how a custom style is implemented, refer to the "Add the Table" segment in the "Incorporation" section below.